This post is an attempt to remind myself about IP routing, whenever I come back to it after a gap of a year or two.

-IP version 4 uses a 32 bit address, represented as four octets in the decimal notation, separated by dots, e.g. 192.168.1.1.
+IP version 4 uses a 32-bit address represented as four octets in the decimal notation, separated by dots e.g. 192.168.1.1.
 This implies that we can provide a unique address to more than four billion computing devices.
-Assuming for the moment that 4 billion addresses is enough, we cannot connect all those four billion computers in a single network.
-The bandwidth of the medium would have to be infinite, iterconnections would have to be very long, each computer would have to receive and discard a lot of information not destined for it and lots of other physical limitations.
+Assuming for the moment that 4 billion addresses is enough, we cannot connect all those four billion computers in a single large network.
+The bandwidth of the medium would have to be infinite, interconnections would have to be very long, each computer would have to receive and discard a lot of information not destined for it, and lots of other physical limitations.

-The immediate advantage of this scheme is that traffic destined to a subnet is seen only by hosts within that subnet, this is good for security and for scaling the network.
+The immediate advantage of this scheme is that traffic destined to a subnet is seen only by hosts within that subnet.
+This is is good for security as well as for scaling the network.